deep-learning-mit/staging/_posts/2023-12-12-time-series-lstm-transformer.md

 For this experiment, the outlook of large datasets in time series applications for the transformer architecture looks promising.

 ### 4.2 Amount of Noise in a Dataset
 To test the performance of our models on simulated noisy data, we first trained our models on batches of the original clean dataset and then ran our evaluations on different levels of noisy data.
-Random noise was added according to Gaussian distributions with variances in {0.0, 0.0001, 0.001, 0.002, 0.003, 0.005, 0.008, 0.01} to create these data augmentations.
+Random noise was added according to Gaussian distributions with variances in `[0.0, 0.0001, 0.001, 0.002, 0.003, 0.005, 0.008, 0.01]` to create these data augmentations.
 Below is a comparison of the MSE loss for both models as a function of the injected noise variance.

 <div style="text-align:center">
 {% include figure.html path="assets/img/2023-12-12-time-series-lstm-transformer/noisy_loss.png" class="img-fluid rounded z-depth-1 w-50" %}
 </div>

 Since loss is not very descriptive in itself, we also visualize the model output for some of these augmented datasets.
-Red is the true value while blue is predicted.
+For each graph below, red is the true value while blue is predicted value.

 <p align="center">
 <table border="0">